Feature request #8158

 #3

-Updated by Matthias Kuhn over 11 years ago
+Updated by Matthias Kuhn about 12 years ago

 #4

-Updated by Giovanni Manghi almost 8 years ago
+Updated by Giovanni Manghi over 8 years ago

 - Easy fix? set to No